conor-f/spotibar/README.md

   Done!
 Enjoy!
 File (probably inevitable) bug reports as issues!

+  If you like, you can run `spotibar --init` in order to get some extra features like LastFM integration.

 ## Development:
   Create an issue if you have any bug reports/feature requests/want to add a feature and are looking for help with the environment setup.